The Independent College Advantage

-- With more than 190 ICUF sites across the state of Florida, and hundreds of online programs, we can meet you wherever you are.
+- With more than 200 ICUF sites across the state of Florida we can meet you wherever you are.

-- 90% of our undergraduates receive some form of financial aid to help cover costs.
+- 94% of our full-time undergraduates receive some form of financial aid to help cover costs.

 Independent colleges and universities operate throughout the state.
 These institutions have an exceptional record of openness to all students, including minority, urban, rural, and physically challenged students.
 Minority students make up half of the total enrollment of ICUF institutions, and 13 of the schools have a majority of minority students.
 Three of the colleges are designated as Historically Black Colleges and Universities (HBCUs) and five are Hispanic Serving Institutions (HSIs).
 Visit the Our Schools section for a list of all ICUF institutions.